 I want a cigarette, but the thought of having to go all the way outside to have one and then go through security again is daunting.
 It is worth it, though; the next flight is long.

-I lie, “Do you have a cigarette?
+I lie.
+“Do you have a cigarette?
 I left mine at home in my mad dash to pack.”
 I give him a flirtatious smile.
 I clearly see he has some in his shirt pocket.

-“Sure, but only if I can join you,” he smiles back.
+“Sure, but only if I can join you.”
+He smiles back.

 He looks like John Cusack.
 That strikes me.
 I love how he seems to be a tough, quiet brooding type like in High Fidelity, but plays so many leading roles in romantic comedic films.
 That’s why I find him attractive, the broodiness.
 My favorite movie of his is Serendipity, although Say Anything is a close second.
-I have watched Serendipity more than 10 times.
+I have watched Serendipity more than ten times.
 I just can’t get over the fateful story.

-I down the rest of my drink and say, “Let’s go.”
+I down the rest of my drink.
+“Let’s go.”

 As we make our way outside, he tells me he is flying to Costa Rica on business.
 His company is setting up a plant there and he is a quality representative; he’ll be living there for a few months.
-His name is Max and God, I don’t care!!
+His name is Max and God, I don’t care..

 “Well, I am going to visit my sister in Guatemala.
-We’re going to travel for 10 days.
+We’re going to travel for ten days.
 My name is Rachel.”
 Another lie.

 Before I know it, we have our cigarettes, make our way back through security and return to the bar.
 We are talking and flirting; I am not at all feeling guilty, just tipsy.
-As we continue to talk about nothing, I look at my watch, Oh my God, the time!!
+As we continue to talk about nothing, I look at my watch, Oh my God, the time..

-I simply say, “Take care.” and take off running towards my gate.
+“Take care,” I say and take off running towards my gate.

 I reach the gate just as the last section is boarding.
 I find my seat, the window, and crawl and stumble over the two people already seated annoying them.
 I stow my backpack and realize I feel tired.